 Version 4:

-As I traverse my way down Boston University campus, I caught a glimpse of what studying at BU might feel like: surrounded by multicultural students and exceptional curriculum while living in a city RICH with exuberance, art, and food.
+As I traverse my way down the Boston University campus, I caught a glimpse of what studying there might feel like: surrounded by multicultural students and exceptional curriculum while living in a city RICH with exuberance, art, and food.

 BU embraces diversity through cultural groups on campus, providing a sense of belonging to every Terrier no matter what they believe in.
-As a Muslim, I feel comfortable knowing that I could always practice my prayers from BU’s Islamic Society.
-I could also grow connections by finding similar interests of photography and soccer through hundreds of student-based organizations available at BU.
+As a Muslim, I feel comfortable knowing that I could always practice my prayers with BU’s Islamic Society.
+I could also grow connections by finding similar interests in photography and soccer through hundreds of student-based organizations available.

-With that in mind, I’m also thrilled to further my passion for sustainable energy at BU through its engineering school’s concentration in energy technologies.
+With that in mind, I am also thrilled to further my passion for sustainable energy at BU through its engineering school’s concentration in energy technologies.
 My vision for solving solar panels’ power output intermittency aligns with the study of Electrochemistry of Batteries and Fuel Cells, where I can understand the concept of electricity storage and build upon that knowledge to conduct research in BU’s state-of-the-art Rajen Kilachand Center for Integrated Life Sciences and Engineering labs.

-Lastly, the idea of experiencing the bustling activities at Charles River, the timeless artworks at MFA Boston, and the tongue-tingling clams at Faneuil Hall, would create an ideal college experience for me: embracing one’s ability to give back to their community from the positive influences of his/her past.
+Lastly, the idea of experiencing the bustling activities at Charles River, the timeless artworks at MFA Boston, and the tongue-tingling clams at Faneuil Hall, would create an ideal college experience for me: embracing one’s ability to give back to their community from the positive influences of their past.

 Ultimately, engaging in a multicultural community of BU students while living in Boston is what excites me the most to become a Terrier.